 So you have to decide, where do you like to spend your time?
 Do you like to spend your time reviewing flashcards?
 Do you like to spend your time reviewing grammar rules?
 Do you like to spend your time reading, listening, writing, speaking?
 You decide how to spend the time.
-The key thing is to spend time with the language because when you’re spending time with the language that gives your brain a chance to get used this new language and to develop the neuro networks, the connections between neurons.
+The key thing is to spend time with the language because when you’re spending time with the language that gives your brain a chance to get used to this new language and to develop the neural networks, the connections between neurons.

 I think your emotional relationship to the language is extremely important to learning it.
 You’ve got to be confident about your own ability.
 You’ve got to like the task.
 You don’t want to get frustrated at yourself.
 All of these attitude factors are extremely important.

 I would think for a motivated person the time spent in the classroom is actually a waste of time because you’re in there listening to 10, 15, 20 other people struggle with the language, whereas if you are genuinely motivated you could learn using resources on the Internet.